 - A meat fork or other kitchen tool to hold the brisket in place.
 But this is optional; if you have good gloves and a firm working surface, holding it with one hand should suffice.
-As demonstrated by Aaron, using your hands will give you a better feel for the texture and doneness of the brisket and help you locate the dividing line between point and flat.
+As demonstrated by Aaron, using your hands will give you a better feel for the texture and doneness of the meat and help you locate the dividing line between point and flat.

 - A rested brisket wrapped to hold in its juices, optimally until it’s time to slice and then eat

 When cutting, you’ll want to preserve the crunchiness of the BBQ bark, to avoid tearing it and the meat.